-Vegan spot Erven is a serious table-service operation at night, but during the day it’s a grab-and-go spot with a small menu of sandwiches and salads you can eat there or take back to your desk.
-The menu ranges from wholesome (kale salads, quinoa tabbouleh) to less so (beer-battered tofu sandwiches), but we suspect that even beer-battered tofu is better for you than that burger and fries you were thinking of having instead.
+Vegan spot Erven is a serious table service operation at night, but during the day it’s a grab- and-go spot with a small menu of sandwiches and salads you can eat there or take back to your desk.
+The menu ranges from very good-for-you (kale salads, quinoa tabbouleh) to probably less so (beer-battered tofu sandwiches).

-Just so you know, to get out of Bondi Harvest with a healthy lunch, you’re going to have to ignore some of the things on the menu.
-But once you’ve managed that, there are options like a lentil beet burger and a cauliflower “rice” bowl.
-Adding some Australian-style bacon (thick cut, with way less fat) on the side just means you’re living the paleo life right.
+Just so you know, to get out of Bondi Harvest with a healthy lunch, you’re going to have to ignore some enticing things on the menu.
+But once you’ve managed that, there are options like a lentil beet burger, a rainbow bowl, and a cauliflower “rice” bowl.
+Adding some Australian-style bacon on the side just means you’re living the paleo life right.

 A healthy lunch at Venice’s cool kids clubhouse also involves ignoring things like the porchetta melt and giant slices of pizza.
-But luckily for you, these people know how to make a salad.
-The menu changes daily, but expect options like roasted cauliflower with za’atar, something involving squash, and actually-not-boring lettuce bowls.
+But these people know how to make a salad.
+The menu changes daily, but expect options like roasted cauliflower with za’atar, something involving squash, and always a lettuce option.

-Unless your great uncle recently left you a pile of cash (or you just happen to be between jobs with plenty of time on your hands), lunch at Malibu Farm Cafe at the end of Malibu Pier probably isn’t a daily opportunity.
-But on a day off, or when you have visitors in town, it doesn’t get much better.
-The menu has everything from Swedish-style pancakes to a chicken quesadilla, meaning that even as your vacationing friends go all out, you can stay healthy with an excellent grilled salmon plate or a vegan chop salad.
+Unless you’re living your best life, lunch at Malibu Farm (at the end of Malibu Pier), probably isn’t a daily thing, but on a day off, or when you have visitors in town, it doesn’t get much better.
+There are salads, sandwiches, and plates with a Scandinavian influence, meaning while your vacationing friends can go all out on a burger, you can keep things healthier with a grilled salmon plate.

 In theory, The Butcher's Daughter sounds kind of insufferable (the Instagram-friendly design, the ability to make pretty much anything vegan, the many people drinking rosé at 11am on a Wednesday), but in a surprise twist, the food here is actually kind of great.
 There's everything from salads to a "meatball" hero, and it's the kind of place that's just as perfect for a business lunch with a picky vegan as it is for lunch with girlfriends on a day off.

 Located in the back of a convenience store in Playa Del Rey, ASAP Phorage is one of our favorite secret spots in the city.
-We realize pho isn’t the healthiest thing you could put into your body at 1pm, but you could also do a lot worse for yourself.
+We realize pho isn’t the healthiest thing you could put into your body at 1pm, but you could also do a lot worse.

 Located on Santa Monica Blvd. in the heart of Weho, Fresh Corn Grill seems like one of those dime-a-dozen, order-at-the-counter healthy food spots you see all over LA.
 And to some extent, it is.
 Except for the fact that the food is actually pretty good.
 And with everything from cajun shrimp pizza to meatloaf, you won’t have to gag down a sad bowl of wet kale either.
 Lines can get long during peak hours, so call ahead and take advantage of their efficient to-go operation.

-At the end of the day, the build-your-own salad concept will never fail at lunchtime.
-Especially when it's as good as Sweetgreen.
-The East Coast chain is all over LA these days and despite some local competition, Sweetgreen has easily found its way into Hollywood’s lunch rotation.
-And that's because it's quick, affordable, and the Rad Thai salad is everything you need to get through the rest of a Wednesday.
+A build-your-own-salad spot that’s actually good, this East Coast chain has invaded LA in a big way and despite some local competition, sweetgreen has easily found its way into Hollywood’s lunch rotation.
+And that's because it's quick, affordable, and that Rad Thai salad is all we ever need in life.
 Its prime Columbia Square location doesn’t hurt either.